 2. It will run a few diagnostic tests and boots the stripped down version of MacOS.
 If it runs safely in "Safe Mode" then uninstall new apps, undo recent changes, and remove hardware that may cause further problems.

 SMC is responsible for many ground-level functions of your MAC or Mac Pro.
-These include display reactions, battery settings, and mainly the power button functions.
+These include display reactions, battery charging status, and mainly the power button functions.
 You can use the following technique to reset your SMC if your Mac won't boot correctly.

 If any hardware issue arises on your MAC, then you can run the apple diagnostics that will determine which component is causing the problem.
 Here is how to use it:

 1. Disconnect all external devices except mouse, keyboard, Ethernet, display, and AC power.

 2. Your MAC must lie on a flat surface with proper ventilation.
 Shut down the MAC.

 3. Turn on MAC, Press, and hold D Key, choose your language.
 Apple diagnostics shows a progress bar that checks your MAC system.

 4. Apple diagnostics provides reference codes that must be noted.